GrimtailsProjects/GrimtailsProjects/content/posts/coppering.md

 date = '2025-01-28T16:34:51+01:00'
 draft = false
 title = 'Copperplating'
+categories = ["Chemistry"]
+summary= "Imagine turning ordinary objects into gleaming copper creations.
+The process is simpler than you expect – and the results are stunning!" image= "media/coppering_(2).jpg"
 +++

 Copper plating is a specialized category of electroplating.
 At its core, this means using electricity to apply an extremely thin layer of copper to another (conductive) material.
 This is typically done on another metal, but conductive plastics or similar materials could also be used.